How to get cheap energy deals

 But to get an idea of the cheapest dual fuel energy tariffs and cheapest gas and electricity companies currently out there, check out the table below and use it as a rough guide when comparing rates.

-The average bills shown below assume you’re a medium energy user, getting through about 12,000 kWh of gas and around 3,100 kWh of electricity a year.
+The average bills shown in the table below assume you’re a medium energy user, getting through about 12,000 kWh of gas and around 3,100 kWh of electricity a year.
 The figures are also based on the assumption that you’ll sign up to a dual fuel tariff, which means the same company supplies both your gas and electricity, and will pay for your bills by monthly Direct Debit.

 The rates below should only be used as a guide, and it’s important to carry out your own comparison to make sure the cheap gas and electricity prices you’re shown are completely accurate for your specific circumstances.

 |OneSelect Secure Summer 1 Year Fixed 2018||£887||Compare|

 |Positively Greener v6||£887||Compare|